Get insider access

 Anker and Skullcandy both occupy the budget to mid-range price range.
 Skullcandy tends to make flashier, more colorful products, and even though some of them are simple in design, others have unique features like haptic bass.
 Conversely, Anker is a powerhouse with ANC, and their noise cancelling headphones easily outperform similar products from Skullcandy.
 Check out our picks for the best Skullcandy headphones and earbuds to see what this brand offers.

 Anker's Soundcore division produces truly wireless earbuds and over-ear headphones designed for casual use.
 They stand out from the pack as many of their products are available at several different price points, although they tend to focus on more affordable options.
-Their products are packed with features like ANC and companion app support.
+Their products are packed with features like ANC, companion app support, and game modes for lower latency.
 Some of their in-ears also support LDAC codec for Hi-Res audio, which is uncommon.
 Unfortunately, their lineup is quite large, and it can be hard to distinguish between similarly designed products.

 Lineup